codio-templates/ThinkJava2/.guides/content/arrays-and-references-creating-arrays.md

 An **array** is a sequence of values; the values in the array are called **elements**.
 You can make an array of `int`s, `double`s, `String`s, or any other type, but all the values in an array must have the same type.

 To create an array, you have to declare a variable with an *array type* and then create the array itself.
 Array types look like other Java types, except they are followed by square brackets (`[]`).
-For example, the following lines declare that `counts` is an “integer array” and `values` is a “double array”:
+For example, the following lines declare that `counts` is an “integer array” and `values` is a “double array”: [TEST](open_file code/ch07/ArrayExamples.java panel=0 ref="int size" count=3)

 ```code
 int[] counts;